CaiqueCoelho/robot-axe-library/README.md

     Should Not Exceed Maximum Issues    4
  ```

+ ## Glossary
+- Violation: A violation is a type of accessibility problem, for example a color-contrast problem or a missing aria-label
+- Issue: An issue is the occurrence of a violation in one element or more, for example we can get 2 issues from the type color-contrast and 1 from aria-label
  ## Feature Request

 If you have any feature request just open an issue describing your request or feel free with your feature!
 Any pull pull request are welcome!